Maximise your UK pension – act now as certain options cease on 5th April 2025 (recently extended from July 2023)

 - As 10 of the years were in the UK, his French pension was “pro-rated” down and he receives €1,300 a month gross from 62 (soon to be 64!) in France.
 This compares to €1,830 that he would have received had all of his 43 years of career been worked in France.

-- When he was 66 (soon to be 67) he applied for his UK pension and receives £260 a month.
+- He was born in 1956 and so when he reached 66 (soon to be 67) he applied for his UK pension and receives £260 a month.
 This makes up part of the "shortfall" in the French pension described above.

 To get more information on this, Martin Lewis has published an article in his publication “Money Saving Expert” with most of the details. https://www.moneysavingexpert.com/savings/voluntary-national-insurance-contributions/.